 The commission’s members were: Right Hon Keith Hill (chair), Peter Bevington, Shirley Cupit, Joanne Drew, Paul Ekudo, John Ghazi Quick, Mathias Kulubya, Anthony Mason, Andy Robson, Sofia Saraiva, Kim Shearer, Anthony Wood and Lorna Wynter.

-For more details and for the report visit the Residents’ Commission website.
+For more details and for the report visit the Residents’ Commission on Council Housing web page.

 - Air Quality Commission